loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/12-time-domains-solvable_en.md

 ## Core Idea

-In previous chapters, we established the complete theoretical framework of time:
+In previous chapters, we constructed the theoretical framework of time:

-- **Time is the optimal path of entropy** (Section 8)
+- **Time is interpreted as the optimal path of entropy** (Section 8)
-- **Force is the projection of time geometry** (Section 9)
+- **Force can be viewed as the projection of time geometry** (Section 9)
-- **Time is determined by topological invariants** (Section 10)
+- **Time structure might be determined by topological invariants** (Section 10)
-- **Time is defined on the boundary** (Section 11)
+- **Time might be defined on the boundary** (Section 11)

-Now we face the final key question: **Under what conditions can we completely reconstruct time from boundary data?**
+Now we face the final key question: **Under what conditions can we theoretically reconstruct time from boundary data?**

-The answer of GLS theory is: **Domain** determines everything.
+GLS theory proposes: **Domain** might determine everything.
 Just as mathematical functions need a domain to be meaningful, time scales also need clear **domain conditions** to be uniquely determined from boundary data.

 ---